neoforged/.github/primers/26.1/index.md

         - `getCameraEntityPartialTicks` - Gets the partial tick based on the state of the entity.
     - `DeltaTracker#advanceTime` replaced by `advanceGameTime` when the `boolean` was `true`, and `advanceRealTime`
         - `advanceGameTime`, `advanceRealTime` were previously `private`, now `public`
+    - `Minecraft#useAmbientOcclusion` is removed
+- `net.minecraft.client.color.block.BlockColors#MAX_TINT_INDEX` - The maximum number of tint layers a block model can have.
 - `net.minecraft.client.data.models`
     - `BlockModelGenerators`
         - `createSuffixedVariant` now takes in a function of `Material` to `TextureMapping` for the textures instead of just an `Identifier`